twinksy1/InterpolatedBucketSort/README.md

 ## Conclusion

-After dedicating countless hours to this project, I came to realize that this algorithm had already been discovered..
+After dedicating countless hours to this project, I came to realize that this algorithm had already been discovered.
 Here is the [wikipedia](https://en.wikipedia.org/wiki/Interpolation_sort) source.
 Though, this project still represents a deep dive into algorithm design and testing.
 Interpolated Bucket Sort combines traditional sorting concepts with innovative interpolation strategies, resulting in a resilient and efficient sorting algorithm.
 Whether you're exploring new approaches to sorting or simply testing the limits of algorithmic performance, this project is a testament to what can be achieved through curiosity and determination.